Zev Wolfson: Background

-Born to a Jewish family in Vilnius (then Poland) as Wolf Wolfowski, he became a war refugee at the age of 13 when his family was exiled by Russian forces in the days before the German occupation of Lithuania in June 1941.
+Born to a Jewish family in Vilna (then Poland) as Wolf Wolfowski, he became a war refugee at the age of 13 when his family was exiled by Russian forces in the days before the German occupation of Lithuania in June 1941.
 He spent the remainder of the war years in Siberia and Dzhambul.
 At 16, he carried his father's dead body over his shoulder to bury him in the frozen tundra, and took responsibility for the support of his mother and younger brother.
 He began trading on the black market in order to obtain food and goods for survival.
 Following the end of the war, they left Russia, reaching Lodz, Poland and eventually a DP Camp in Germany where they obtained visas to America.

 In May 1947 they immigrated to New York City, where Zev worked for his uncle Mendel Aviv in the electronics business.
 Eventually, he went off on his own and saw instant success selling refurbished television tubes to customers in South America.
 As a young man seeking to make a difference in his new country, Wolfson attached himself to the Torah sage Rabbi Aharon Kotler, working at his side to help build and sustain important Jewish causes such as Chinuch Atzmai and Torah Umesorah.